What Most Women Don’t Know About Finding and Keeping the Man of Their Dreams

 If we did, it would be easy.
 And if it was easy, everyone would have a fulfilling relationship for the long-term.
 And if everyone had an ultimately fulfilling relationship, then the fulfilling relationship would be devalued.

 Some women let good men go or force men away, because of a lack of humility (among other things).
 A lack of character.
 One must push through resistance to grow, and to become MORE as a woman, so that you can attract a good or better man.
 And when you DO do this, guess what happens?
-You suddenly become deserving of this good man. (read my article about how to attract men without being low value)
+You suddenly become deserving of this good man.
+(Click here to take the quiz “How High Value High Status Am I on Facebook?”)

 The rule of success…